-- 1. 100% of our samples were below the turbidity limit.
+1. 100% of our samples were below the turbidity limit.
 Turbidity is a measure of the cloudiness of the water.
-We monitor it because it is a good indicator of the effectiveness of our filtration process. - 2.
-During the most recent round of 2021 lead and copper testing, 1 out of 30 households sampled contained concentrations exceeding the action level.
-The 1 household was resampled, and the test showed no detection of lead.
-The first sample high result was associated with interior domestic plumbing.
-Infants and children who drink water containing lead in excess of the action level could experience delays in their physical and mental development.
-Children could show slight deficits in attention span and learning disabilities.
-Adults who drink this water over many years could develop kidney problems or high blood pressure. - 3.
+We monitor it because it is a good indicator of the effectiveness of our filtration process.

+- 2. During the most recent round of 2024 lead and copper testing, 0 out of 30 households sampled contained concentrations exceeding the action level. - 3.
 While your drinking water meets EPA's standard for trihalomethanes, it does contain low levels.
 Some people who drink water containing trihalomethanes in excess of the MCL over many years may experience problems with their liver, kidneys, or central nervous systems, and may have an increased risk of getting cancer. - 4.
-We met the Treatment Technique for Total Organic Carbon in 2023. - Cryptosporidium is a microbial parasite which is found in surface water throughout the U.S. Although Cryptosporidium can be removed by filtration, the most commonly used filtration methods cannot guarantee 100 percent removal.
+We met the Treatment Technique for Total Organic Carbon in 2024.

+Cryptosporidium is a microbial parasite which is found in surface water throughout the U.S. Although Cryptosporidium can be removed by filtration, the most commonly used filtration methods cannot guarantee 100 percent removal.
 Monitoring of our source water indicated the presence of cryptosporidium in 3 out of 24 samples tested.
 Symptoms of infection include nausea, diarrhea, and abdominal cramps.
 Most healthy individuals are able to overcome the disease within a few weeks.
-However, immuno-compromised people have more difficulty and are at greater risk of developing severe, life threatening illness.
+However, immuno- compromised people have more difficulty and are at greater risk of developing severe, life-threatening illness.
 Immuno-compromised individuals are encouraged to consult their doctor regarding appropriate precautions to take to prevent infection.
-For more information on Cryptosporidium, contact the Safe Drinking Water Hotline [800 426-4791).
+For more information on Cryptosporidium, contact the Safe Drinking Water Hotline {800 -426-4791).

-City of Gatlinburg Water System Water Quality Report 2023
+City of Gatlinburg Water System Water Quality Report 2024